About Gateway Academy

 Carol and her husband, Kevin, live in Sugar Land where they have raised their two sons and two daughters.
 She enjoys spending time with her grandsons, Hayden, Riley, and James.
 Carol’s hobbies include drawing and watercolor painting, studying languages and traveling, during which she has created several travel sketchbooks.
 Kevin and Carol just returned from a trip to Washington, D.C., where they celebrated their 40th wedding anniversary.

-Gateway offers parent education opportunities through three programs:
+Gateway offers parent education opportunities through four programs: